What Remains: On Being Human in the Algorithm Age

 Technique:

 Each artwork emerges from a long distinctive process blending digital generation with extensive manual refinement, enabling unusually large formats with intricate detail.
 Central to my practice is a custom-built program that generates high-resolution visual structures in small tiles, which are meticulously assembled to create the final image.
 This digital foundation is then carefully shaped and enhanced through manual integration, guiding the piece to its final form.
-The result is a unique fine art print (1/1 + 2 AP) embodying the interplay between custom digital tools and traditional artistic refinement.
+The result is a unique fine art print embodying the interplay between custom digital tools and traditional artistic refinement.

 Biography: